rl1131/udi-pdmremote-poly/README.md

-# Polyglot v2 Node Server for RF Fan Control of Harbor Breeze Fan
+# Polyglot v2 Node Server for RF Ceiling Fan Control

 NOTE: THIS IS A WORK IN PROGRESS and not yet ready